MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

     baseStats: org.apache.sysml.api.mlcontext.Matrix = org.apache.sysml.api.mlcontext.Matrix@237cd4e5

+### With that Matrix you can convert it into a bunch of different things!

     baseStats.
     asDataFrame          asDoubleMatrix       asInstanceOf         asJavaRDDStringCSV   asJavaRDDStringIJV   asMLMatrix           asMatrixObject       asRDDStringCSV
     asRDDStringIJV       isInstanceOf         toString

-### You can also get the base stats as an RDD.
+### Such as you can get the base stats as an RDD.
 Note: IJV leaves out non values and CSV includes them.
 Here's an example of both:

-    baseStats.asRDDString
+    baseStats.toRDDString

 ### You should get these options:

-    asRDDStringCSV   asRDDStringIJV
+    toRDDStringCSV   toRDDStringIJV

 ### Try as CSV:

-    baseStats.asRDDStringCSV.collect
+    baseStats.toRDDStringCSV.collect

 ### You should get: